Jorge Díaz (basketball)

-Jorge Bryan Díaz (born November 13, 1989) is a Puerto Rican professional basketball player for Atléticos de San Germán of the Baloncesto Superior Nacional (BSN).
-He also represents the Puerto Rican national team.
+Jorge Bryan Díaz (born November 13, 1989) is a Puerto Rican professional basketball player for the Capitanes de Arecibo of the Baloncesto Superior Nacional (BSN).
+He represented the Puerto Rican national team internationally.

 Early years

 Jorge Bryan Díaz was born in Bronx, N.Y., USA to a Puerto Rican mother, Nilda Hernandez, and an Ecuatorian father, Jorge Diaz.
 He has one sister, Natalie Diaz.
 When he was 4 years old his family moved to Caguas, Puerto Rico.
 He played in High School with Colegio Bautista de Caguas for Coach Leonel Arill.
 He averaged about 17 points, 10 rebounds and three blocked shots per game in 2007-08 under Arill, who helped Diaz and the Caguas team to a national title in 2006.
 Diaz has also played on the Puerto Rican Under-19 National Team, traveling to many international tournaments, including playing in Serbia in 2007, where he was first seen by the Nebraska coaching staff.

 On January 17, 2009, he joined the Nebraska basketball team, the Nebraska Huskers where he also majored in Spanish.
 As a player, he has been battling foot injuries many times.
 For instance in 2012 as a Husker junior, he would have ranked second in the Big Ten in blocked shots per game, but did not play in enough games to qualify for league rankings because of said injuries.